vinfreecs/genga/docs/Encounters.rst

 Stop at Encounter
 -----------------

-When this options is enabled, then simulations are stoppen when a close encounter occur with
+When this options is enabled, then simulations are stopped when a close encounter occur with

 .. math::